fbpx

 • Whether there’s an inducement issue

-How should Employers give you Notice?
+How Should Employers Give you Notice?

 In most salary continuance scenarios, a clawback clause will be required.
-A clawback clause is a provision in a salary continuance package which provides that an employee will be paid a lump sum payout (normally 50% of what is owed) of the balance of the salary continuance when the employee becomes reemployed.
-These types of agreements are beneficial to both the employee and the employer.
-If the employee finds work, he or she receives a 50% windfall from the accident employer.
-From the employer standpoint, financial exposure is reduced.
+A clawback clause is a provision in a salary continuance package which provides that an employee will be paid a lump sum payout (normally 50% of what is owed) of the balance of the salary continuance when the employee becomes unemployed.

 If salary continuance is offered and accepted as the severance arrangement, deductions for both employment insurance premiums and CPP contributions must be continued since the employer-employee relationship technically continues until the cessation of salary payments.